 Are economic incentives enough to prevent child marriage?
 Findings from Haryana, India

-Today (17th October) on International Day for the Eradication of World Poverty, we look at whether economic incentives are enough to alleviate the poverty which is often the reason that parents marry off their daughters.
+On International Day for the Eradication of World Poverty (17 October), we look at whether economic incentives are enough to alleviate the poverty which is often the reason that parents marry off their daughters.

 22 years ago, the Indian state of Haryana launched Apni Beti Apna Dhan (“Our daughters, our wealth”), an ambitious cash-transfer (CCT) programme to change how girls were seen by their families and communities – as a burden to be married off, not an asset.